ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 element.

 Some clients have trust anchors that are locally added (e.g. by an administrator or by the user themselves).
-A local trust anchors is potentially privacy-sensitive since it may carry information about the specific computer or user.
+A local trust anchor is potentially privacy-sensitive since it may carry information about the specific computer or user.
 If a certificate is covered by SCTs issued by publicly trusted logs, but it chains to a privacy-sensitive local